UBC-MDS/programming-in-python-for-data-science/chapters/en/module5.md

 **Question 2**

-From the above code, what is the value of `count` after the code is finished running?
+Given the code above, how many times does the line `print("This is fun!")` get executed?

 <choice id="2" >
 <opt text="48">